|

 ENOMEM Insufficient kernel memory was available.

-ENOSPC The device containing pathname has no room for the new
+ENOSPC The device containing path has no room for the new

 directory.